senlin/so-clean-up-wp-seo/readme.txt

 Thanks for your understanding and cooperation.

-If you like the SO Clean Up WP SEO plugin, please consider leaving a [review](http://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo#postform) or making a [donation](http://so-wp.com/donations/).
+If you like the SO Clean Up Yoast SEO plugin, please consider leaving a [review](http://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo#postform) or making a [donation](http://so-wp.com/donations/).
 Thanks!

 == Installation ==

 = Wordpress =

-Search for "so clean up wp seo" and install with the **Plugins > Add New** back-end page.
+Search for "SO Clean Up Yoast SEO" and install with the **Plugins > Add New** back-end page.

  &hellip; OR &hellip;